lachrymator/RF-Score/rescoring2/README.md

 # Rescoring models 2

-Several models for ranking protein-ligand complexes according to predicted binding affinity in the presence of pose generation error are evaluated and compared on six schemes of five training-test set partitions.
+Several models for ranking protein-ligand complexes according to predicted binding affinity in the presence of pose generation error are evaluated and compared on six schemes of two datasets.

 ## Models